-We have audited the financial statements of The Roman Catholic Diocese of Kildare and Leighlin for the year ended 31 December 2015 which comprise the Statement of Financial Activities, the Balance Sheet, the Accounting Policies and the related notes.
+We have audited the financial statements of The Roman Catholic Diocese of Kildare and Leighlin for the year ended 31 December 2016 which comprise the Statement of Financial Activities, the Balance Sheet, the Statement of Cash Flows, the Accounting Policies and the related notes.
 These financial statements have been prepared under the accounting policies set out therein.